 GeneCards Summary for FZD5 Gene

 FZD5 (Frizzled Class Receptor 5) is a Protein Coding gene.
 Diseases associated with FZD5 include exudative vitreoretinopathy.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and ubiquitin protein ligase binding.
+Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
 An important paralog of this gene is FZD10.